Gladding, McBean

-Gladding, McBean is a ceramics company located in Lincoln, California.
+Gladding, McBean is an American ceramics company located in Lincoln, California.
 It is one of the oldest companies in California, a pioneer in ceramics technology, and a company which has "contributed immeasurably" to the state's industrialization.
 During the heyday of architectural terra cotta, the company "dominated the industry in California and the Far West."

+History

 Founding

 Charles Gladding (1828–1894) was born in Buffalo, New York, served as a first lieutenant in the Union Army during the Civil War, and later moved to Chicago, where he engaged in the clay sewer pipe business.
 He came to California in 1874 looking for new business opportunities.
 While in California, he read an article in a San Francisco newspaper about a large clay deposit near the town of Lincoln, California.
 Investigating, Gladding verified that it was an "unusually fine deposit of white kaolin clay" located close to a railroad line., and selected the spot as the site for a new business.
 Gladding, along with Peter McGill McBean and George Chambers, established Gladding-McBean in 1875.
 Its original product was clay sewer pipe.
 By 1883, the company had grown to 75 employees, and it then evolved into a major manufacturer of architectural terra-cotta.
 Peter McBean became president of the company after Charles Gladding's death in 1894, and his son Athol McBean later served as chairman of the board.